Dr Patrick E. Hayes

 ORCID ID: 0000-0001-7554-4588

-I am a plant biologist with a strong interest in the field of plant ecophysiology.
-I have a passion for understanding the unique and novel strategies with which plants are able to survive in harsh environments and how this knowledge can be applied to improving current/future agricultural practices and in maintaining the natural environment around us.
+I am a plant biologist with a strong interest in the field of plant ecophysiology and environmental management.
+I have a passion for understanding the unique and novel strategies with which plants are able to survive in harsh environments and how this knowledge can be applied to improving current/future agricultural practices and in improving our management of the natural environment around us.

 Key Skills and Expertise